luverolla/easygrid/README.md

 This repository includes a `demo.html` file that shows how to use the utility.
 The style included in that file is to be intended only for demo purposes.

 The key of this utility stands in the `data-eg-grid` attribute, applied on the grid container.
 It accept a string of values representing the width of each cell measured as said above.
 Rows are separated by a semicolon `;`, cells are separated by a comma `,`.
-The number of children with `data-sg-item` attribute MUST match with the value of `data-sg-grid` attribute.
+The number of children with `data-eg-item` attribute MUST match with the value of `data-eg-grid` attribute.
 Otherwise, cells in excess will not be rendered and there could be unexcepted behaviours.